From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Related Work

 \paragraph{Long-Context Language Modeling.} Existing methods for long-context LLMs focus on data engineering.
 Common approaches include adjusting RoPE frequency and staged continual pre-training~\cite{grattafiori2024llama3herdmodels,yang2025qwen3technicalreport,gao-etal-2025-train}.
 For instance, \citet{grattafiori2024llama3herdmodels} extends context windows over five stages, and \citet{gao-etal-2025-train} seeks an optimal mix of short and long context data during multi-stage training.
 For post-training, findings are mixed: \citet{bai-etal-2024-longalign} reports benefits from long-context fine-tuning, while~\citet{gao-etal-2025-train} finds short sequences sufficient.
 Closer to our work, \citet{wu-etal-2025-longattn} also leverages attention patterns, but focuses on data selection based on dependency distances.
 All these studies emphasize data, whereas we take a model-centric approach through mechanistic interpretability.

-\paragraph{Mechanistic Interpretability of LLMs.} Studies have been conducted to uncover the functionality of components in LLMs. \citet{meng2022locating} has revealed that knowledge can be located and edited by manipulating specific neurons. \citet{tang-etal-2024-language} and \citet{hiraoka-inui-2025-repetition} have demonstrated the existence of language-specific neurons and repetition neurons, respectively.
-These studies are conducted during inference time, when researchers activate or deactivate the neurons and study models' behaviors.
+\paragraph{Mechanistic Interpretability of LLMs.} Studies have been conducted to understand the functionality of LLM components. \citet{meng2022locating} has revealed that knowledge can be located and edited by manipulating specific neurons. \citet{tang-etal-2024-language} and \citet{hiraoka-inui-2025-repetition} have demonstrated the existence of language-specific and repetition neurons, respectively.
 However, few studies connect the discovery to the development of better models. \citet{mondal-etal-2025-language} reported that language-specific neurons cannot facilitate cross-lingual transfer.
-Our work takes a step toward connecting mechanistic interpretability with the development of LLMs, specifically by utilizing mechanistic interpretability to develop more effective models within the context of long-context processing.
-This, in turn, provides evidence for the existence of neural components, i.e., the retrieval head in this study.
+Our work takes a step toward connecting mechanistic interpretability with the development of LLMs, specifically by leveraging it to build more effective models within the context of long-context processing.
+Closest to ours, \citet{huang-etal-2025-improving} applies retrieval-head masking to improve the faithfulness of long-form question answering via SFT; we instead target general long-context capabilities with DPO and link effectiveness to retrieval-score sparsity.